mozilla-services/docs/source/loop/apis.rst

 Authentication
 ==============

-Loop server supports authentication with cookie sessions.
+Loop server only supports authentication with cookie sessions as of now.

+It may support authentication using FxA assertions in the future, but that's **not** the case right now.

 APIs
 ====